acmattos/octoevents/README.md

 [Kotlin](https://kotlinlang.org) and [Javalin](https://javalin.io) framework and
 supported by [MongoDB NoSQL](https://www.mongodb.com/) database.

-This pourpose of this microservice is to listen to Github Events via webhooks and expose them through a REST API for later use.
+The pourpose of this microservice is to listen to Github Events via webhooks and expose them through a REST API for later use.

 ## Specification